Specialsfrontbig clearSpecials2Frontbig

 “You’ve got Mrs. Friendly’s voice down pat,” said Anthony.

-Jump Rope, formerly Jessamyn Robbins, wore the red dress of a cowgirl spangled with silver button.
+Jump Rope, formerly Jessamyn Robbins, wore the red dress of a cowgirl.
 A red mask hid her eyes.
 She twirled a lasso above her red cowgirl hat.
 With a quick flick of her wrist, the rope shot forward.
 It wrapped around a fire extinguisher on the wall.

-Spitball, transformed from Sammy Newton, was dressed in a yellow basketball uniform, yellow headband, and yellow mask.
-He held a short tube to his lips.
+Spitball, transformed from Sammy Newton, was dressed in a yellow basketball uniform, a yellow headband, and a yellow mask.
+He held a short titanium tube to his lips.
 Two spit wads shot from the tube and struck the X in the exit sign at the far end of the hall.

 “Spot marks the X,” he said.

-Anthony Lane, alias AcePlus, now wore a blue mask, blue overalls, and a blue cap with A+ on the front.
+Anthony Lane, alias Ace+, now wore a blue mask, blue overalls, and a blue cap with A+ on the front.

 He held up his backpack.
 “I have all the equipment we’ll need in here,” he said.

 Noise, a.k.a.
 Naomi Hornsby, now wore a brown leotard top and bottom.
-A feathered headband and a brown mask completed her disguise.
+A brown mask her face.

 “Ready, Specials?” she said.
 “Let’s rescue the kidnapped kids.”
-When she opened her mouth next, out came a bugle cavalry charge.
+When she opened her mouth next, out came a bugle cavalry call.

 3. Tic, Tac, and Toe

-The bus was parked in the hot sun at the end of the dirt road.
-In the shade of a large tree lay three men.
-They wore identical outfits, black jeans and a black T-shirt with OX on the front.
+The school bus was parked in the hot sun at the end of the dirt road.
+In the shade of a large oak tree lay three men.
+They wore identical outfits: black jeans, and a black T-shirt with OX on the front.

-In the rear-view mirror, Lisa Edwards watched the bus driver pull off his gray cap.
+In the rear-view mirror, Lisa Edwards watched the bus driver pull off his baseball cap.
 Long locks of blond hair spilled out.
-Next the driver ripped off a rubber mask, revealing the face of an attractive, young woman.
+Finally, the driver ripped off a rubber mask, revealing the face of an attractive, young woman.

 The woman turned toward her first-grade passengers.
 “There’s been a change of plans, kiddies,” she said.
 “We’ll wait here for a while.
 Call me Madame Temper.
 I’m in charge here.
 As you can see, your teacher is taking a nap.
 Sleeping power dropped in her morning coffee did the trick.”

-Lisa saw Mrs. Jefferson slumped in the front seat.
+Lisa Edwards saw Mrs. Jefferson slumped in the front seat.

 The woman opened the school bus doors.
 The three men in black climbed on.
 One held a basket.

 “Tic, Tac, and Toe!
 Three in a row!” the driver said.
-“Remember, boys, my husband wants none of these kiddies harmed.”
+“Remember, boys, my husband wants no one harmed.”

-“What’s the sense of kidnapping kids if we don’t ask for no ransom,” asked one man.
+“What’s the sense of kidnapping kids if we don’t ask for any ransom?” asked one man.

 “Don’t sweat, Tic.
 We’re getting something more handsome than ransom,” Madame Temper said.
-“Did you bring a snack for the little runts?”
+“Did you bring the snacks?”

 Toe held up his basket.
-“Just picked this corn, Madame Temper.”
+“Picked these myself.”

-The man started down the bus aisle, handing an ear of raw corn to each first-grader.
+The man started down the bus aisle, handing out ears of raw corn to the first-graders.
 When he came to Lisa Edwards, he pointed to the pen in her hand.

 “What d’ya got there?” he asked.

 Lisa stuck out her tongue.
 “As your prisoner, I’ll only state my name, rank, and what cereal I had for breakfast,” she said.
-“Lisa Edwards…First-grade student…Cheerios.”
+“Lisa Edwards…First-grade…Cheerios.”

-Toe dropped a cob of corn in the Lisa’s lap.
-“Little whippersnapper,” he said, moving down the aisle.
+Toe dropped a cob of corn in Lisa’s lap.
+“Little whippersnapper,” he grumbled, moving down the aisle.
 “Never work with children, that’s what I told Tic and Tac.
 Children mean trouble.”

 Lisa returned the pen to her pocket.
-“Out of power,” she said under her breath.
+“Out of power,” she said.
 “I hope my code reached the school.”